-WildCat Energy Drink A Profitable Franchise Opportunity
+WildCat Energy Drink – A Profitable Franchise Opportunity

-RedBull Company Analysis: In being the first mover Red Bull has a distinct advantage, over the years it has developed strong brand recognition & loyalty.
-It is however becoming a victim of its own success.
-The product is positioned at a premium price & is easily substitutable, as a result there is a growing number of competitors entering the market & undercutting Red Bull.
+Being the first mover into the market has its distinct advantage.
+Over the years Red Bull has developed strong brand recognition & loyalty.
+However it is becoming a victim of its own success due to their premium price and lack of USP.
+As a result there is a growing number of competitors entering the market & undercutting Red Bull.
 For instance, Monster Energy who is now the market leader in the U.S. This is leading to a slow erosion of its market share.

-Whereas in the past Red Bull’s appeal has always been to the 18-34 male segment, it now has to look elsewhere due to the level of competition.
+Whereas in the past, Red Bull’s appeal has always been to the 18-34 male segment, it now has to look elsewhere due to the level of competition.
 Therefore Red Bull will not be able to carve out a new competitive advantage.
-In an effort to steal a slice of Red Bulls market share competitors are entering with
+In an effort to steal a slice of Red Bulls market share, competitors are entering with more masculine extreme images.
+As a result Red Bull’s image is now quite “soft” in comparison to its competitors.
+As a result, Red Bull has very little potential to widen its focus outside of its own segment, while still being capable of competing in its current market.

-Social: Energy drinks companies are very active on social media sites such as Twitter & Facebook, Red Bull in particular as it is mentioned in nearly half of all energy drink related tweets.
-Socially the energy drinks brands are seen as cool due to the extreme sports image & team sponsorships.
-This cool image has helped companies such as Red Bull become quite popular with clubbers, students & drivers.
-Energy drinks however receive a lot of criticism via new digital media such as blogs, especially in relation to deaths that were caused by excessive energy drink consumption in combination with spirits.
-Consumption of alcohol together with energy drinks is quite popular amongst students & clubbers due to the energy boost, as a result this has a double edged sword for energy drinks companies.
-Energy drinks companies are also being swept up in the general wellness trend which has existed for the past few years, & has resulted in the release of low carb & sugar free options.
+However, energy drinks receive a lot of criticism via new digital media such as blogs.
+In particular, in relation to deaths that were caused by excessive energy drink consumption in combination with spirits.
+Consumption of alcohol together with energy drinks is quite popular amongst students & clubbers due to the energy boost.
+As a result, this creates a double edged sword for energy drinks companies.
+On the other hand, energy drinks companies are also being swept up in the general wellness trend.
+This has resulted in the release of low carb & sugar free options.